d2alphame/sparch/README.md

 # Sparch
-Sparch is a tool for creating [self extracting archives](https://en.wikipedia.org/wiki/Self-extracting_archive) Perl archives.
+Sparch is a tool for creating [self extracting archives](https://en.wikipedia.org/wiki/Self-extracting_archive) in Perl.
 When an archive is created, the result is an executable Perl script with the archive attached to it.
 Running the script decompresses and extracts the archive.
 Sparch also supports running a script on extraction.

 ## Using Sparch
 The simplest invocation of sparch is